 A valuable lesson can be learned from this, whether at home or abroad: though it may appear unexpectedly, Boredom is not to be dreaded; it should be welcomed as a helpful force that will inspire you to seek out new and enriching experiences.
 Boredom is good!

-Kate Moo is the Summer 2019 Alumni Ambassador in Rome, Italy, and is currently studying at University of Michigan-Ann Arbor.
+Kate Moo is the Summer 2019 Alumni Insider in Rome, Italy, and is currently studying at University of Michigan-Ann Arbor.